slimphp/Slim/README.markdown

 #### Nginx

-Your nginx configuration file should contain this code (along with other settings you may need) in your `location` block:
+The nginx configuration file should contain this code (along with other settings you may need) in your `location` block:

     try_files $uri $uri/ /index.php?$args;